Find out if fostering is right for you! Join a FREE info session!

 Step 4: Matching Process

-Step 5: Ongoing Fostering Support & Training
+Step 5: Ongoing Fostering Support and Training

 Becoming a Foster Carer is an ongoing commitment to providing care and support to a child.
-After welcoming a foster child into your home, our team continues to provide comprehensive training and support to help you develop your skills and knowledge across different areas.
-This includes courses like Motivational Interviewing Training, Secure Base Workshops, Therapeutic Parenting with PACE, Emergency Paediatric First Aid, Online Safety Courses and more.
+After welcoming a child into your home, our team continues to provide comprehensive training and support to help you develop your skills and knowledge across different areas.
+This includes courses like Motivational Interviewing Training, Therapeutic Parenting with PACE, Emergency Paediatric First Aid, Online Safety Courses and more.
 This ensures you have the necessary tools and resources to meet the evolving needs of the child in your care.
 We also run a range of face-to-face and online support groups so that you can discuss different scenarios with other Foster Carers to help further build your knowledge and develop your practice.

-What is an Assessment Social Worker?
+What is an Assessing Social Worker?

 An Assessing Social Worker is a professional responsible for conducting a comprehensive assessment of potential Foster Carers to evaluate their suitability and capacity to foster.
 This involves a series of in-depth interviews exploring various areas to gather essential information.
 The Assessing Social Worker then compiles a report, known as a ‘Form F’, and provides a recommendation regarding the Foster Carer’s approval.
 The Assessing Social Worker will also work closely with the potential Foster Carer(s) throughout the assessment process, providing guidance and support and answering any questions they may have.
-The role of the Assessing Social Worker is crucial in ensuring that children in care are placed in safe and nurturing homes with suitable Foster Carers who can meet their needs, while also ensuring that the needs of all children in the home are considered.
+The role of the Assessing Social Worker is crucial in ensuring that children in care are matched with safe and nurturing Foster Carers who can meet their needs, while also ensuring that the needs of all children in the home are considered.

 What disqualifies you from fostering?